MZehren/ADTOF/docs/usage.rst

 The charts distributed for this game are contained in a folder with multiple files:

  - **guitar.ogg**: the audio from the track annotated.
 This file can sometimes be in multitracks Mogg when separated stems are available, which is not common for custom tracks.
  - **notes.mid**: a format 1 MIDI file containing the notes to be played by the different instruments such as the drums or the guitars.
-The note from the events are not standard and need to be converted with the script in this repository.
+The pitches in this file are not standard and need to be converted with the script in this repository.
 The MIDI specifications of this format seem to be the same as Rock Band's format, which is described on c3universe.com_.
  - **song.ini**: a file containing some meta information such as the delay between the audio and the MIDI files.

 Conversion